threader/PC-Tuning/docs/post-install.md

             - **ShellExperienceHost_cw5n1h2txyewy**

-    - Once finished, empty the ``Trash`` in the file explorer & restart to boot back into windows
+    - Once finished, empty the ``Trash`` in the file explorer & restart to boot back into Windows

-- Once back into the windows desktop, open CMD & enter the command below to remove leftover scheduled tasks.
+- Once back into the Windows desktop, open CMD & enter the command below to remove leftover scheduled tasks.

     ```bat
     C:\prerequisites\scripts\scheduled-tasks\disable-tasks.exe